South Kingstown, Rhode Island: Arts and culture

 Art galleries include the Hera Gallery (Wakefield), South County Art Association (Kingston), and sometimes the Courthouse Center for the Arts (or CCA, West Kingston).
 Theaters include The Contemporary Theater Company (Wakefield), the Theatre-by-the-Sea (Matunuck), and the CCA.
 The sole cinema is South County Cinema 8 (Wakefield), which replaced the independently run Campus Cinema (Wakefield) in the early 2000s.
 There are numerous venues for music and other entertainment, including the University of Rhode Island's Ryan Center and smaller venues such as Lily Pads (Peace Dale), and the CCA.

 Arts and cultural education is also offered through community centers like The Guild and the Senior Center in Wakefield.
 There are also three public libraries which are located in Kingston, Matunuck, and Peace Dale.

 Museums

 The South County History Center, located in the village of Kingston, is located in a former jail building and contains a collection of fine Early American artifacts.
-The Peace Dale Museum of Art and Culture in the village of Peace Dale in South Kingstown holds in its collections artifacts of the local Narragansett People and from indigenous cultures around the world.
+The Peace Dale Museum of Art and Culture founded by Caroline Hazard in the village of Peace Dale in South Kingstown holds in its collections artifacts of the local Narragansett People and from indigenous cultures around the world.